Edmonton Police Service logo

 The Crown is provided the raw footage and they make the decision on what to edit based on the charges.

-Is there a policy or procedure that governs how officers use the body-worn camera?
+Is there a policy or procedure that governs how officers use the body-worn video camera?

-Yes, a draft policy provides officers with operational direction that includes but is not limited to recording in private and public places; retention and security of videos; and responsibilities for members and supervisors.
-This policy will evolve throughout the trial.
+Yes, a policy and procedures provide officers with operational direction that includes but is not limited to recording in private and public places; retention and security of videos; and responsibilities for officers and supervisors.